Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 api.<DOMAIN>/v1/devices/enrollWorker stub (501)

-The Worker and the tunnel coexist.
-The Cloudflare edge evaluates the Worker route first; any non-matching path falls through to the tunnel’s DNS record.
-This is the intended architecture: the Worker is the API surface; the tunnel is the operator escape hatch for direct access to the devcontainer during development.
+The Worker is the API surface; the tunnel is the operator escape hatch for direct access to the operator console during development.
+Both coexist intentionally.

 Post-state

-• wrangler tail produces a log entry for each request.
+• wrangler tail produces a log entry for each request to the Worker.

 Validation